min2ha/ukwa-site/content/target/81646/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: Why No Deal will only shave a small slice off growth – if we act wisely over the medium-term

 New research by Open Europe suggests that the trade effects on our economy of leaving the EU without a preferential trade deal would be limited.
 The UK would continue to grow, but No Deal would have an effect equivalent to an average annual drag of -0.17 per cent on real GDP growth over the 13 years up to 2030.